So I have done my first session of biofeedback.

 “There’s probably no patient that wouldn’t benefit in some way from biofeedback,” adds Dr. Cohen. -New technology to control migraine headaches

 I believe every neuro says this about every single treatment.
 But there is potential in every treatment.
 And non-drug treatments?
 They work awesome with drug treatments.
 And my migraines cannot get worse so I would like them to get better.
 I will not discard anything that has the potential to improve the situation.
-I know meditation has effects on the body… short term and long term so learning how to effectively do relaxation that effects me physically isn’t going to be a bad thing.
+I know meditation has effects on the body… short term and long term so learning how to effectively do relaxation that affects me physically isn’t going to be a bad thing.
 And might improve my meditation skills, which such, and improving that isn’t going to be a bad thing.
 Any improvement is an improvement when it comes to chronic migraines.

 Study on biofeedback for migraine